Jiangjing0122/NoiseMol/README.md

-# NoiseAug
+# NoiseMol
 The code of the NoiseAug model.
 Article: NoiseAug: Data Augmentation via Perturbing Noise for Molecular Property Prediction.

 Package description data Dataset used in the experiments in the article

-NoiseAug Python files to build a NoiseAug model for molecular property predictions.
+NoiseMol Python files to build a NoiseMol model for molecular property predictions.

 # Requirements